 Announce the 30 day Public Hearing Period and the COVID Adapted Public Hearing process via repeated email distribution, our Department Webpage, and through our social media accounts: Twitter, Facebook, and Instagram.
-Announcement provided in both English and Spanish, and include a link to the full plan and an electronic feedback form.
+Announcements provided in both English and Spanish, and include a link to the full plan and an electronic feedback form.

 - 2. Attached to the email is a Riverside County MHSA "Toolkit," quick reference documents requested by our stakeholders that summarized plan changes, highlights, and goals, as well as, a grid organizing the service components by region, an orientation to MHSA, and a success story from a MHSA funded program. - 3.
 After 30-day review period, a video presentation of the MHSA Plan overview, similar to the introduction of a standard public hearing, posted daily on all our social media accounts including YouTube for 14 days and include a link to the full plan, the electronic feedback form, and a voice mail telephone number.
 Presentation conducted in both English and Spanish.
-Callers informed they have the option to leave a contact number to request a return call. - 4.
-DVDs of the presentation also available for mail or pick up. - 5.
-Plan feedback period active for an additional week following the end of the 7-day posting period. - All community feedback provided to the Ad Hoc BHC Executive Committee for review and to determine if changes to the Workplans are necessary.
+English video included picture in picture American Sign Language interpretation. - 4.
+DVDs of the presentation also available for mail or pick up, and included copy of the MHSA toolkit and a stamped envelope to mail completed feedback forms. - 5.
+All community feedback provided to the Ad Hoc BHC Executive Committee for review and to determine if changes to the Workplans are necessary.
 All input, comments, and Commission recommendations from this Public Hearing documented and included in final MHSA Plan.